Welcome to today's edition of the Rush 24-7 podcast.

 He is being blamed for causing the rioting.

-His show of force, his militaristic display of the show of force, the wanton arrest of an innocent gentle giant of the neighborhood is being blamed for causing all of this in the first place.
+His show of force, his militaristic display of the show of force, the wanton arrest of an innocent, gentle giant of the neighborhood is being blamed for causing all of this in the first place.

-Obama is getting no way you you haven't heard Obama is getting credit for his speech yesterday because that is Well, that's my second point, Rush.
+Obama is getting credit for his speech yesterday because that is.

-That's that's my second point.
+That's my second point.

-A lot of people are coming out, or not a lot, but people are saying, why didn't the president come out directly say this looting, stop this rioting as a minority man, he should be able to have more influence with the population there.
+A lot of people are coming out, or not a lot, but people are saying, why didn't the president come out and directly say, stop this looting, stop this rioting.

 Well, he did.